Skip to Main Content

 Writing a PGD for submission

-If using a template or adapting a PGD from another organisation, make sure the information in the PGD is clinically accurate and is appropriate for your locality and the service.
+If using a template or adapting a PGD already in use, make sure the information in the PGD is clinically accurate and is appropriate for your organisation and the service.
 Consider local referral routes, support for practitioners and scope of practice.

 PGD content

-Remember that all content is the doctor and pharmacist signatories responsibility and not that of the previous PGD owner/developer.
-The PGD signatories must check that the content is clinically accurate and valid and consistent with the summary of product characteristics (SPC), local and national guidelines/policies and other sources of best available evidence.
+Remember that all content is the responsibility of the clinical signatories and, where relevant, not that of the previous PGD owner/developer.
+The PGD clinical signatories must check that the content is clinically accurate and valid and consistent with the summary of product characteristics (SPC), local and national guidelines/policies and other sources of best available evidence.

 Reference sources

-Always reference the sources used, citing the most robust content, ideally from NICE accredited sources (e.g. eMC or MHRA for SPCs, including any Risk Minimisation Measures, Green Book etc.).
+Always reference the sources used, citing the most robust content, ideally from nationally recognised sources (e.g. NICE, eMC or MHRA for SPCs, including any Risk Minimisation Measures, Green Book, Royal Colleges etc.).

 Establish a working group